TechBlip-LLC/policy-management-system/README.md

 Ed Bates (TECHBLIP LLC)

-## AI Contributions
+## Acknowledgments

 Some sections of this code were generated with the assistance of AI tools.
-These contributions were reviewed and integrated by the project’s creator(s).
+These contributions were reviewed and integrated by the creator’s.

 ## License